Courses Offered on Rotating Basis

 ENGL-250.
 New Directions in Literature

 These courses shift the focus from conventional genres and periods to new directions in the expanding field of literary study.
 Students may encounter contemporary genres, such as the graphic novel or the neo-slave narrative; explore literary texts through a recent theoretical lens such as disability studies or ecocriticism; or inhabit new spaces of textual production such as the digital humanities or transnational/urban literature.
 Three hours per week.
 Four semester hours.
-(H.)
+(D, H.)

 ENGL/ENV-262.
 The Environment in Literature.
 Dr. Jaroff